-The Major-General had been the component head of basic police development in the human resources development division for the police when she had made ‘unacceptable and inappropriate’ remarks regarding race as well as ‘humiliating and divisive’ comments on the weight of select staff at the SAPS Training Academy event.
+The ‘unacceptable and inappropriate’ remarks she made regarding race as well as ‘humiliating and divisive’ comments on the weight of select staff at the SAPS Training Academy event.

 According to Solidarity, who had obtained a court order in 2017 to force the SAPS to begin an internal investigation against the senior officer, she had stated that there had been too many white faces occupying positions and that the discrimination against black students would be stopped.

-Added to this she had made comments about staff’s clothing and weight, accusing some staff of corruption.
+Added to this, The Citizen reported that she had made comments about staff’s clothing and weight, accusing some staff of corruption.

 Advocate Sumayya Tilly, who had headed the disciplinary committee, has said that this misconduct was exceptionally serious due the the discrimination involved as well as the attack on a person’s dignity and could not be overlooked.

 According to Tilly, Malebe-Thema had shown a total lack of remorse and had maintained by what she had done, even saying she would do the same thing today.